-Dinner seemed to have a stone-cold atmosphere.
+Dinner was held in silence.
 I sat beside Sophie while she and the mother sat on either side of Mr Pritchett who sat at the head of the table.
 The food served was something I would probably be served at a restaurant that was liable to suck up my entire one month's salary in one meal.
 The only noise heard was the clink of glasses and knives and forks hitting each other.

 "I'm studying architecture at UY, sir," I replied politely.
 His eyebrows shot up.

 "Architecture?" he said, his tone hinting at disbelief, "And do you think it's a satisfactory subject to study?"